barbagroup/snake-repro/MesnardBarba-CiSE.md

 Although PetIBM implements the same immersed-boundary method and was developed by the same research group, we were not able to fully replicate the previous findings.
 The aerodynamic lift on a snake section at 35 degrees angle-of-attack is a consequence of the near-wake vortices providing extra suction on the upper side of the body.
 When a vortex merger event changes the wake pattern, lift drops.
-Vortex merging is a fundamentally two-dimensional instability, so we may expect that this problem won't trouble us in more realistic 3D simulations.
+Vortex merging is a fundamentally two-dimensional instability, so we expect that this problem won't trouble us in more realistic 3D simulations.
 But it is surprising that small changes---within the bounds of truncation error, roundoff error and algebraic errors---can trigger this instability, changing the flow appreciably.
 Even when the only difference between two equivalent simulations is the linear algebra library used, there can be challenges to reproducibility.

 ![Figure 8](./figures/petibm/petibm-0.1.1_forceCoefficientsVsAoA.png)

 Figure 8:
-Time-averaged drag (top) and lift (bottom) coefficients as function of the snake's angle-of-attack and for Reynolds numbers 1000 and 2000 using the same Eulerian mesh than the one in our past cuIBM simulations.
+Time-averaged drag (top) and lift (bottom) coefficients as function of the snake's angle-of-attack and for Reynolds numbers 1000 and 2000 using the same Eulerian mesh as in our past cuIBM simulations.
 We show PetIBM results obtained when the immersed-boundary is rotated around: (1) its center of mass (green and orange symbols) and (2) the reference origin (solo red marker).

 ![Figure 9a](./figures/petibm/petibm-0.1.1_forceCoefficientsRe2000AoA35.png)
 ![Figure 9b](./figures/petibm/petibm-0.1.1_forceCoefficientsRe2000AoA35CompareMarkers.png)

 Figure 9:
-Instantaneous force coefficients for the snake's section with angle-of-attack 35° and Reynolds number 2000.
+Instantaneous force coefficients for the snake's section with angle-of-attack 35 degrees and Reynolds number 2000.
 The figure on top compares the PetIBM results with those reported in our previous study.
-The second figure compares results with the immersed-boundary being rotated around its center of mass (slightly shifted than in our previous study) and around the reference origin (identical set of markers than in our previous study).
+The second figure compares results with the immersed-boundary being rotated around its center of mass (slightly shifted compared to our previous study) and around the reference origin (identical set of markers to our previous study).

 ![Figure 10a](./figures/petibm/petibm-0.1.1_vorticity47500Re2000AoA35.png)
 ![Figure 10b](./figures/petibm/petibm-0.1.1_vorticity130000Re2000AoA35.png)